mastixstudio/mastixstudio/EfficientPnLExplain.md

 ### Increasing accuracy with delta interpolation

 Given that all sensitivities are readily available, the accuracy of P&L explain calculations can be enhanced by utilizing the sensitivities at both time points.
-The change portfolio value can be approximated using a second-degree polynomial in each risk factor, which is fitted using the sensitivities, leading to a second-order P&L explain.
+The change portfolio value can be approximated using a second-degree polynomial in each risk factor, which is fitted using the sensitivities, leading to a second-order attribution in each risk factor.

 ### Value-at-Risk attribution